 You could say science is in our DNA.

 Science is the foundation for what we do.
 Recent scientific discoveries in animal models show that certain interventions can slow aging – and in some cases, even reverse it.
-Furthermore, scientists in the aging research field have reconceptualized our understanding of a cutting-edge benchmark for aging – biological age.
+Furthermore, scientists in the aging research field have reconceptualized our understanding of a cutting-edge benchmark for aging – epigenetic age.
 We created Tally Health to bring decades of longevity science to the many, not the few.

-What is biological age vs. chronological age?
+What is epigenetic age vs. chronological age?

 Our Next-generation TallyAge™ Test